Guilospanck/design-patterns-go-study/BehavioralPatterns/Mediator/README.md

 # Mediator
-It's a behavioral design pattern that lets you reduce chaotic dependencies between objects.
-The patter restricts direct communications between the objects and forces them to collaborate only via a mediator object.
+It's a behavioral design pattern that reduces coupling between components of a program by making them communicate indirectly through a special mediator object.